-Meal Voucher In the flexible benefit format, the monthly credit in the amount of R\$1,289.84 corresponding to R\$ 900.00 of meal voucher and Food Voucher and R\$389.84 of food voucher is distributed in the respective benefits according to the percentages available.

-Extraordinary Break Time

-Amount of R\$37.50 to those who extend the working day for at least 2 hours

-Christmas Bonus Additional credit of R\$389.84 to all employees on the Basic Food Supply card, in compliance with the Collective Agreement 2020/2021.

-Job Security

-Employment guarantee to 98% of the staff on July 31, 2020 (except: dismissal for just cause, employee's initiative, retirement, death, termination of contract and voluntary/incentive dismissal program)

-Complementary Payment of the difference between the salary and the amount of the benefit paid by INSS, to the retired due to illness or accident at work, for a period of up to 6 months

-Vacation Bonus Fixed amount of R\$1,973.20 + 50% of the difference between the fixed value and the salary + Additional for time of service

-Medical Care

-Payment of the difference between the salary and the amount of the benefit paid by INSS, to the retired due to illness or accident at work, for a period of up to 6 months

-(Funcesp)

-Health Plan Funcesp Digna (I, II and III) - employees' maximum contribution of 3.97% on the basic remuneration with the onlending of Sabesp.
+Meal Voucher and Food Voucher In the flexible benefit format, the monthly credit in the amount of R\$1,289.84 corresponding to R\$ 900.00 of meal voucher and R\$389.84 of food voucher is distributed in the respective benefits according to the percentages available.
+Extraordinary Break Time Amount of R\$37.50 to those who extend the working day for at least 2 hours npany Christmas Bonus Additional credit of R\$389.84 to all employees on the Basic Food Supply card, in compliance with the Collective Agreement 2020/2021. granted by the Company Job Security Employment guarantee to 98% of the staff on July 31, 2020 (except: dismissal for just cause, employee's initiative, retirement, death, termination of contract and voluntary/ incentive dismissal program) ited by Complementary Sickness Aid Payment of the difference between the salary and the amount of the benefit paid by INSS, to the retired due to illness or accident at work, for a period of up to 6 months grar Vacation Bonus Fixed amount of R\$1,973.20 + 50% of the difference between the fixed value and the salary + Additional for time of service Benefits Medical Care Payment of the difference between the salary and the amount of the benefit paid by INSS, to the retired due to illness or accident at work, for a period of up to 6 months ă (Funcesp) Health Plan Funcesp Digna (I, II and III) - employees' maximum contribution of 3.97% on the basic remuneration with the onlending of Sabesp.
 The benefit is extended to dependents without adding value.

-Private Pension Plan (Sabesprev Foundation)

-Plano Sabesprev Mais (CD): closed for new adhesions as of December 1, 2020.
+Private Pension Plan (Sabesprev Foundation) Plano Sabesprev Mais (CD): closed for new adhesions as of December 1, 2020.
 Wages up to R\$5,604.20, contribution of 0.5% or 1%.
 Above this amount, an additional up to 8% of the difference is paid.
 Basic Benefit Plan (BD) - Suspended adhesions and is linked to compensation.
 Formula: Remuneration up to R\$5,604.20 x 2.9648% and above R\$5,604.20 x 25.1910%.
 Additional paym.

-Night Shift

-Additional payment of 20% of the night-time base hourly wage, according to current legislation.

-Weekly Paid Rest

-Compensation of overtime provided on holidays and paid rest at 100% of the regular time value, on the impossibility of granting compensatory leave in the following week

-Overtime Paid with a 100% increase over the base hourly wage.

-Hazard Pay - Payment to employees exposed to chemical, physical and biolgical agents (household sewage, noise, humidity, chlorine and others).
-Additional 20% to 40% of the minimum wage

-Hazard Pay - Payment to employees exposed to dangerous agents (flammable fuel, explosives, ionizing radiation and electric power).
+Night Shift Additional payment of 20% of the night-time base hourly wage, according to current legislation.
+Weekly Paid Rest Compensation of overtime provided on holidays and paid rest at 100% of the regular time value, on the impossibility of granting compensatory leave in the following week Overtime Paid with a 100% increase over the base hourly wage. fits Hazard Pay - Healthiness Payment to employees exposed to chemical, physical and biolgical agents (household sewage, noise, humidity, chlorine and others).
+Additional 20% to 40% of the minimum wage egal benefits Hazard Pay - Dangerousness Payment to employees exposed to dangerous agents (flammable fuel, explosives, ionizing radiation and electric power).
 Additional payment of 30% of the employee's base salary.

-Childcare and Special Reimbursement of childcare expenses for employees with children in the age group: up to 1 year old: R\$R\$ 1,632.94; Daycare From 1 to 6 years old (incomplete): R\$ 544.31 and employees with children with disabilities: R\$ 1,497.24.

-Monthly supply for washing and disinfectin uniforms, to employees working in activities

-Uniform Cleansing with risks of contamination by biological agent (sewage).

-Remote Shifts Additional paid at the rate of 1/3 of normal hourly salary for employees who remain on notice

-Transportation Voucher Provided per request, the Comany subsidizes expenses that exceed 6% of the employee's basic salary, according to legislation
+Lega Childcare and Special Daycare Reimbursement of childcare expenses for employees with children in the age group: up to 1 year old: R\$R\$ 1,632.94; from 1 to 6 years old (incomplete): R\$ 544.31 and employees with children with disabilities: R\$ 1,497.24.
+Uniform Cleansing Monthly supply for washing and disinfectin uniforms, to employees working in activities with risks of contamination by biological agent (sewage).
+Remote Shifts Additional paid at the rate of 1/3 of normal hourly salary for employees who remain on notice Transportation Voucher Provided per request, the Comany subsidizes expenses that exceed 6% of the employee's basic salary, according to legislation